Devonta Freeman Player Prop Bets for NFL Week 14 | Baltimore vs. Cleveland 12/12/2021

 Matchup vs. Cleveland

-- Freeman finished with 52 rushing yards in his only career matchup against the Browns, 52.0 more yards than his over/under in Sunday's game.
+- Freeman's 52 rushing yards in his only career matchup against the Browns are 52.0 more yards than his over/under in Sunday's game.

 - Freeman did not have a touchdown run in that outing against the Browns.